cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 We also played with **nice**, a Unix tool that allows you to set the priority of a process.
 This way we were able to give priority to control nodes.

-### **Beaglebone black's limitations as ROS platform**
+### **BeagleBone Black's limitations as ROS platform**

 Along the journey, as we had more and more nodes nodes to build for our robot to run, the build time increased from a few seconds to ~20 seconds.
-This effect was more dramatic on the Beaglebone black, we went from a few tens of seconds to a full record of 20 minutes of painful compilation time.
+This effect was more dramatic on the BeagleBone Black, we went from a few tens of seconds to a full record of 20 minutes of painful compilation time.
 It felt like writing software in the 1960 where you had to wait until next day after the code you wrote was punched into cards and ran by a computer operator.

-A logical reaction of ours was to try crosscompiling for the Beaglebone black on our machines.
+A logical reaction of ours was to try crosscompiling for the BeagleBone Black on our machines.
 We crosscompile everyday for ARM cortex-M microcontrollers that run our motor boards and such.
 So crosscompiling must be easy, right ?
 Well turns out it's not.